-Signs and indicators
+Signs and Indicators

 A participant may indicate that they are being bullied.
-The signs and indicators of bullying are not listed in order of severity or importance:
+The signs and indicators of bullying are not listed in order of severity or importance.

-- Says they are bullied, describes what appears to be an abusive act - Someone expresses concern about the welfare of an individual - Is unwilling to go to sessions - Becomes withdrawn anxious, or lacking in confidence - Comes home with clothes torn or training equipment damaged - Has possessions go 'missing' - Asks for money or starts stealing money (to pay the bully) - Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if on a part of the body not normally prone to such injuries - Is frightened to say what's wrong - Gives improbable excuses for any of the above - Inappropriate sexual awareness
+- Says they are bullied, describes what appears to be an abusive act. - Someone expresses concern about the welfare of an individual. - Is unwilling to go to sessions. - Becomes withdrawn anxious, or lacking in confidence. - Comes home with clothes torn or training equipment damaged. - Has possessions go "missing". - Asks for money or starts stealing money (to pay the bully). - Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if on a part of the body not normally prone to such injuries. - Is frightened to say what's wrong. - Gives improbable excuses for any of the above. - Inappropriate sexual awareness.

-- Distrust of adults, particularly those with whom a close relationship would be expected
+- Distrust of adults particularly those with whom a close relationship would be expected.

-- Difficulty making friends
+- Difficulty making friends.

-- Difficulty in socialising with others
+- Difficulty in socialising with others.

+- Displays variations in eating patterns including overeating or loss of appetite.

+- Weight loss for no apparent reason.

-- Becomes increasingly dirty or unkempt
+- Becomes increasingly dirty or unkempt.

-- Starts stammering
+- Starts stammering.

-- Cries themselves to sleep at night or has nightmares
+- Cries themselves to sleep at night or has nightmares.

-- or unreasonable
+- Becomes aggressive, disruptive or unreasonable.

-- Is bullying other children or siblings
+- Is bullying other children or siblings.

-- Stops eating
+- Stops eating.

-- Attempts or threatens suicide or runs away
+- Attempts or threatens suicide or runs away.

-- Engaging in sexually explicit behaviour
+- Engaging in sexually explicit behaviour.